collet/micro-restaurant-public/nestjs/README.md

   This service is coupled to menu to get the menu entries, and to kitchen to send the orders to be prepared one the ordering is done.
 * `kitchen-service` (deployed on `http://localhost:3002/kitchen` with API doc at `doc/kitchen`): implements the kitchen context, receiving batches of items to be cooked and served back.

+* `integration-tests`: a specific service that run end to end tests at the API level through frisby after docker-composing the other services.

 ##  Common implementation stack

 The tech stack is based on: